General Comments |

 If you do not print out the chart mentioned above, I would suggest at least making some notes on a 3x5 card and taking it with you with exchange rates for Uganda as well as your layover city.
 It is easy to be fooled sometimes into thinking you are getting a good deal when in reality you are not.
 You should also note that exchange rates change daily (not usually a great deal) but they do change so make sure you know what you are spending.

-As the example above shows, there is a declining value to the exchange rate between the US $100 bill and smaller bills.
-You simple get a better rate for a US $100 bill than for one-hundred $1.00 bills.
-The example above is not based on actual numbers but just an illustration.
-However, the principle works with Uganda Shillings and other currencies as well.
-The problem you encounter is if you exchange a US $100 bill and only spend $85 of it, if you took the leftover amount back to the exchange window, they would not give you US $15 back.
-Therefore, you are either end up effectively paying $100 for what you purchased or take the lower rate of exchange and the effect of that is still an inflated price on what you purchased.
+Shopping in layover airports There are issues here too you should be aware of.
+The problem you encounter is if you exchange a US $100 bill and only spend $85 of it, when you take the leftover amount back to the exchange window, you will be subject to the lower exchange rate for smaller bills, they will not give you US $15 back.
+Therefore, you are either end up effectively paying $100 for what you purchased or take the lower rate of exchange and the effect is still an inflated price on what you purchased.
 (See below for use of credit cards for shopping)

 Please do not see this as a blanket endorsement of credit card use.
 Slowly by slowly (the Ugandan equivalent of slowly but surely) credit card and ATM use is growing in Uganda.
-I have not yet attempted to use a credit card to get shillings from a Ugandan ATM, but I have used a credit card at Mweya Lodge and Entebbe Airport without any problems at all.
+I have used my ATM card to get shillings from a Ugandan ATM and gotten a competitive exchange rate.
+However my bank does charge a $5.00 fee for "other bank ATM use."
+I have also used my credit card at Mweya Lodge and Entebbe Airport without any problems at all.

 You should also be aware that traveler's check in smaller amounts ($5, $10 or $20) receive a less favorable exchange rate.
 If you take traveler's checks, you should take $50s and $100s.